onepub-dev/nginx-le/cli/README.md

 # Acquiring/Renewing certificates
 ## Public Mode

-Public mode is only suitable for webservers which are directly accessible on the internet.
+Public mode is only suitable for web servers which are directly accessible on the internet.

 To be considered directly accessible it MUST: